- How Do Cash App Flips Work?

 You Start Talking to the Scammer

-If the scammer doesn't message you directly, their ad tells you how to reach them.
-More often than not, that's through social media.
+If the scammer doesn't message you directly, their ad tells you how to reach them, which is, more often than not, through social media.
 Their pages are usually filled with fake stories about the scammer and the scam itself, talking about how easy and successful the scheme is.

-You direct message the scammer, and they convince you that they're worthy of your investment or that the money flipping scheme is legitimate.
+You direct message the scammer, and they try to convince you that they're worthy of your investment and that the money flipping scheme is legitimate.

 You Make the "Investment"